leejunta/indigo/_posts/2017-04-08-employment.markdown

 13% of people in the survey had disabilities, but they comprised of almost 40% of the unemployed group.
 ![Disability Mosaic][fig:disa]
-Title I of the Americans with Disabilities Act Amendments Act (ADAAA) requires employers to provide reasonable accomodations to qualified applicants or employees, with the exception of companies with fewer than 15 employees (ADA).
+Title I of the Americans with Disabilities Act Amendments Act (ADAAA), the updated version of the Americans with Disabilities Act, requires employers to provide reasonable accomodations to qualified applicants or employees, with the exception of companies with fewer than 15 employees (ADA).
 The data suggests that either accomodations are insufficient, employers are not complying